 Landscaping is a wonderful way to turn a home into something spectacular.
 When making landscaping choices, often, the only thing that is considered is how the yard will look afterward.
 While this may be an important thought in the beginning, it is important to consider how landscaping choices can impact the rest of your home.
 Landscaping is crucial to protecting the integrity of your foundation, and often, there is little to no awareness on how different landscaping choices can cause severe damage to a foundation.
 To shed some light on the issue, Allied has put together this guide on the 5 most common landscaping mistakes that can do damage to your foundation.

 When building or adding onto a home, it is imperative that the land under and around your foundation be appropriately graded so that you will not have any problems.
 When you have rain or snow or even when watering your yard, the runoff should not pool next to the home.

 The landscape of your property and the environment around it play an important role in the health conditions of your building structure and the overall health of your foundation.
-There are many factors that are responsible for causing structural damage on a building.
-For example, the humidity and the water index of the soils beneath effect the homes when the soils contract or expand.
-Depending on the soil's water content the response of the soils will immediately be to expand with excess hydrogen particles from water, or to contract and shrink when the aggregate soil lacks hydration.
+There are many factors that are responsible for causing structural damage to a building.
+For example, the humidity and the water index of the soils beneath affect the homes when the soils contract or expand.
+Depending on the soil's water content the response of the soils will immediately be to expand with excess hydrogen particles from water or to contract and shrink when the aggregate soil lacks hydration.